sugarcane-mk/speaker_classification/README.md

 ---

-Feel free to modify the code as needed for your specific task, and don’t hesitate to open issues or submit pull requests if you find any bugs or improvements!

----

 ### Notes:

 - **Performance**: Whisper's larger models (`medium`, `large`) provide better feature representations but require more computational resources (GPU recommended).
 If you have limited resources, you can use smaller models, but the quality of embeddings may vary.